toltec-dev/web/src/index.rst

 Frequently Asked Questions
 ==========================

-* Do you support reMarkable 2?

-  Yes, but you need to install the **rm2fb** package if you want to use any applications that interact with the display.
+* Where can I get help?

+  If you need help with Toltec or one of its packages, feel free to join the `reMarkable community on Discord <https://discord.gg/ATqQGfu>`_.
+  Please do not open issues on GitHub to ask for help, as they're used exclusively for feature requests and `bug reports <https://github.com/toltec-dev/toltec/blob/testing/docs/contributing.md#reporting-a-bug>`_.

 * Is this supported by reMarkable AS?

-  No, it is a community project.
+  No, this is a community project.

 * Will this brick my reMarkable?

   Probably not, but `standard disclaimers apply <https://github.com/toltec-dev/toltec/blob/stable/LICENSE>`_.

-* Where can I get help?

-  If you need help with Toltec or one of its packages, feel free to join the `reMarkable community on Discord <https://discord.gg/ATqQGfu>`_.
-  Please do not open issues on GitHub to ask for help, as they’re not the best medium to provide assistance.
+* Do you support reMarkable 2?

+  Yes, Toltec will automatically detect whether you are using a reMarkable 1 or 2, and install the required framebuffer dependencies.

 * Can you add `_____` to Toltec?